 Home of The Crown and State are both in this area.
 The Houses of Parliament are walking distance from the working royal home, Buckingham Palace.

-So we begin here, to get a feel for Queen and country.
+So we begin here in Westminster, to get a feel for Queen and country.

 The Palace of Westminster is home to the Houses of Parliament, which made of up the House of Commons, and the House of Lords.